yordanovY/Yordan-Yordanov-employees/README.md

-Project Yordan-Yordanov-employees for Sirma Solutions
+Project for sorting employee pairs.